vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

-# VMware Tanzu for Kubernetes Operations using vSphere with Tanzu on NSX-T Reference Design
+# VMware Tanzu for Kubernetes Operations using vSphere with Tanzu on NSX Reference Design

 vSphere with Tanzu transforms vSphere into a platform for running Kubernetes workloads natively on the hypervisor layer.
 When vSphere with Tanzu is enabled on a vSphere cluster, you can run Kubernetes workloads directly on ESXi hosts and create upstream Kubernetes clusters within dedicated resource pools.